 I’ve written before about choosing organic whenever possible.
 Organic farming is far better for the environment and produces food with a denser nutritional profile.
 Read more about why buying organic is so important here.

-Another really great way to have more control over the quality of the food that you eat in terms of how it’s farmed, is to grow it yourself.
+Another great way to have more control over the quality of food that you eat is to grow it yourself.
 Not everyone has the luxury of a garden, but sometimes all you need is a balcony or a windowsill.
 When you grow your own food you can choose not to use chemical fertilisers and pesticides.
 Instead you can choose to use compost and work with nature for pest control – Ladybirds are fantastic aphid police!

 When we make conscious food choices we are actively making the decision to buy (or grow) better quality food that comes from farms that don’t destroy the environment but rather, restore it.
 The food we eat should never destroy the source in which it came.